huextrat/react-native-ios-translate-sheet/README.md

 });
 ```

-The `useTranslate` hook provides:
+The `useIOSTranslateSheet` hook provides:

-- `translate(text)`: Function to show the translation sheet with the provided text
+- `presentIOSTranslateSheet(text)`: Function to show the translation sheet with the provided text
-- `TranslateView`: A pre-configured component that handles the translation UI
+- `IOSTranslateSheetView`: A pre-configured component that handles the translation UI
-- `isPresented`: Boolean state indicating if the translation sheet is currently visible
+- `isIOSTranslateSheetPresented`: Boolean state indicating if the translation sheet is currently visible

 This approach simplifies state management and allows you to trigger translations from anywhere in your component.